paulstephane/UPL_Accessory/README.md

 Leading and trailing whitespaces are removed from the tags.

-Any error messages during the conversion and copy will be displayed in the message box at the bottom of the screen.
+Any error messages during the conversion will interrupt the copy.
+Error messages are displayed in the message box at the bottom of the screen.

 Removing or renaming a folder must be done in the file explorer.